 The next step is to create the two forms we’ll be adding to the WooCommerce pages.
 Start with the user registration form.

-The default WooCommerce registration form looks like this:
+Now, as I’ve shown you before, the default WooCommerce registration form looks like this:

 It’s pretty sparse, with only an email field.